top of page

 How many days to stay in Chapada Diamantina?

-To discover the natural beauty and main attractions Given the many attractions Chapada Diamantina National Park has to offer, we recommend a minimum stay of 4 to 5 days.
-However, a good minimum stay would be a week, especially if you're coming from the Southeast, to make the trip worthwhile.
-For those with more time who want to take things slowly and have a few days exclusively to rest and relax, we suggest 10 days.
+To discover the natural beauty and main attractions.
+Given all that Chapada Diamantina National Park offers, we recommend a minimum stay of 4 to 5 days.
+However , a good minimum stay would be a week.
+For those with more time, who want to take things at a leisurely pace and have a few days exclusively for rest and relaxation, we suggest 10 days.

-If you're short on time but in good physical condition, consider the 3-day Pati Valley Trek .
-For those with more time, you can combine a north-south itinerary, as well as the Chapada classics, with another trek.
+If you have limited time but are in good physical condition, consider the 3-day trekking tour through the Vale do Pati .
+For those with more time, it's possible to combine a north-to-south itinerary, as well as the classic Chapada routes and another trek.
 The possibilities are endless!
 Check out our adventure options with packages ranging from 2 to 10 days.

-Traveling between Chapada Diamantina's attractions requires considerable time on the road due to the distances and road conditions involved.
-It's a very large national park, the second largest in Brazil!
-Even a month in Chapada Diamantina won't be enough to see it all, which is why there's always a reason to return and explore further.
+Traveling between the attractions of Chapada Diamantina requires considerable time on the road due to the distances and road conditions involved.
+Being a very large national park, the second largest in Brazil!
+Even a month in Chapada Diamantina won't be enough to see everything, which is why there's always a reason to return and explore further.

 Where to stay in Chapada Diamantina